telerik/maui-docs/knowledge-base/customize-chat-item-styles-dotnet-maui.md

 ### Approach 2: Using Implicit Style

-Use an implicit style targeting `TextMessageView` or its derived types like `IncomingTextMessageView`, `OutgoingTextMessageView`.
+Use an implicit style targeting `TextMessageView` or its derived types like `IncomingTextMessageView` and `OutgoingTextMessageView`.

 ```xml
 <Style x:Key="LabelStyle" TargetType="Label">